-Now consider that you want to display the total number of publications that were sold every month, across all journals.
+Now consider that you want to display the total number of publications sold monthly across all journals.
 You can render this by using the COUNT function as follows:

 - Click on the “Values” tab of the Pivot table worksheet view.
 By default, this is set to the SUM function.

-- Click on the drop-down box and select “Value Field Settings…” and select the COUNT function in the resulting list box.
+- Click on the drop-down box, select “Value Field Settings…” and select the COUNT function in the resulting list box.

-- The table will compute the total count of sales each month (indicating the number of publications sold), as listed below.
+- The table will compute the monthly sales count (indicating the number of publications sold), as listed below.